Garmin Hunting GPS (Foretrex 401 Waterproof)

 There’s no backup battery capability so you’d best be judicious when it comes to how often you employ this device to aid in navigation

-People thinking about purchasing a hunting GPS device typically have questions.
+People thinking about purchasing a GPS device typically have questions.
 Here are the most common.

 Things To Consider When Buying A Hunting GPS

-Since hunting GPS devices run the gamut from extremely basic to extremely sophisticated you’ll want to have a pretty good idea what you’re looking for before you plunk down your hard-earned on one of these units.
+Since GPS's run the gamut from extremely basic to extremely sophisticated you’ll want to have a pretty good idea what you’re looking for before you plunk down your hard-earned on one of these units.
 Here are some of the main things you should consider.

 Usability – Some hunting GPS devices wear their functionality on their sleeve in the form of clearly visible, clearly understandable buttons on the device’s exterior.
 Others require you navigate a series of on-screen menus to find the function you’re after.
 For the most part we recommend the nice big clear buttons, but at the same time there are those for whom computer menus are as second nature as breathing.
 So it’s really up to you.